A question I often get asked by students is, “What is the best digital marketing book?”

-Abrahams helps us to identify the value of our customers, what we can do to increase that value, and how to find more of our ideal customers.
+Abrahams helps us to identify the value of our loyal customers, what we can do to increase that value, and how to find more of our ideal potential customers.
 So simple, yet so very effective!

 11. Don’t Make Me Think by Steve Krug

 It’s a mistake to consider a user who gets stuck on our website as foolish.
 If a potential buyer is unable to complete an action on our website, then it’s on us to change.